qgis/qwc2/doc/plugins.md

 });
 ```

-Note: You can also write the plugin in JSX syntax, and transpile to plain JS using babel.
+*Note*: You can also write the plugin in JSX syntax, and transpile to plain JS using babel.

+To load custom plugins in QWC:

+- Include the custom plugin code in `index.html`, i.e.

+      <script type="text/javascript" src="assets/js/currenttheme.js" ></script>

+- Enable the plugin in the plugins block of `config.json`

+      {
+          "name": "CurrentTheme"
+      }

-All following action functions are available:
+The following action functions are exposed in the API:

 - [display](https://github.com/qgis/qwc2/blob/master/actions/display.js)
 - [editing](https://github.com/qgis/qwc2/blob/master/actions/editing.js)